MilesBHuff/Dotfiles/etc/ReadMe.rst

 - The OS itself can change, so the OS name can't be used.
 - Using names composed entirely of random numbers results in names that are hard for humans to use.
+- Including metadata in the hostname can be a minor security risk.

 | Here are the rules determining how these strings should be constructed:

+- They must contain only lowercase ASCII letters, numbers, and hyphens.
+- They must start with a letter.
+- They may not end with a hyphen.
 - They must be no longer than 15 characters.
-  To a certain extent, 8 characters or less is preferrable.
+  To a certain extent, 8 characters or less is preferable.

   - Longer names are incompatible with certain older apps and protocols.

 - Multi-word strings should have constituent words separated by dashes.
+- All computers on the same network should have unique hostnames.

 Users and groups
 ================================================================================